Donelle/das-code-challenge/README.md

     cd build && dotnet coin.dll

-Once the containers start running point your browser to http://localhost:6400.
-The app is built with mobile first in mind so F12 it in Chrome/FireFox and change to mobile mode for the best experience.
+Once the web server starts running point your browser to http://localhost:5000/ .

 Thats it.